-C. Regulator Concerns with Restructuring Plans
+C. Regulatory Concerns with Restructuring Plans

 While restructuring may provide value to the insurer, regulators are concerned that restructuring does not create new resources from which claims can be paid.
-Restructuring should not be utilized to allow insurers to escape these liabilities or separate claims in a manner that provides less capital than is needed to satisfy the insurer’s obligation.
+Restructuring should not be utilized to allow insurers to escape these liabilities or separate claims in a manner that could provide less capital than is needed to satisfy the insurer’s obligation.
 Restructuring plans that place solvency at risk or threaten consumer benefits will be faced with challenges from regulators.
 However, when regulators are shown that the restructuring plan benefits both the insurer and the insured, then the regulator may be willing to approve the restructuring plan.
 Regulators have utilized procedures to ensure the resulting structure will have sufficient assets, both as to quality and duration, to meet policyholder and other creditor obligations.
 One of the recommendations of this white paper is to memorialize and standardize those procedures.

 Section 2: History of Restructuring in the United Kingdom

-A. Part VII Transfers in the United Kingdom
+A. Part VII Transfers and Solvent Schemes of Arrangement in the United Kingdom

-IBT and CD laws and regulations are relatively new in the US, but the legal mechanism for the transfer of insurance business has been implemented and operational in the UK for over twenty years.
+Restructuring laws and regulations are relatively new in the US, but the legal mechanism for the transfer of insurance business has been implemented and operational in the UK for over twenty years.
 Part VII of the Financial Services and Markets Act of 20003F (“Part VII” and “FSMA”) enables insurers to transfer portfolios of business to another insurer subject to court approval.
-At the time of this writing, more than 3004F successful Part VII transfers have taken place in the UK providing guidance to American insurers on how this process could continue to unfold in the US.
+At the time of this writing, more than 3004F successful Part VII transfers have taken place in the UK without any failures providing guidance to American insurers on how this process could continue to unfold in the US.

 A Part VII transfer is a regulatory mechanism, governed by sections 104–116 within Part VII of the FSMA.
-This act allows an insurer or reinsurer to transfer long-term as well as general insurance business from one legal entity to another, subject to approval of a court.
+This act allows an insurer or reinsurer to transfer both long-term (life and annuity business) and general insurance (property and casualty) business from one legal entity to another, subject to approval of a court and an independent expert review.
 Many insurers use the procedure to give effect to group reorganizations and consolidations.
 Part VII transfers have also been used extensively in response to Brexit.

 In accordance with the FSMA, the Prudential Regulatory Authority (“PRA”) and the Financial Conduct Authority (“FCA”) maintain a Memorandum of Understanding which describes each regulator’s role in relation to the exercise of its functions under the FSMA relating to matters of common regulatory interest and how each regulator intends to ensure the coordinated exercise of such functions.
+In general, the PRA is focused on solvency regulation while the FCA is focused on market conduct regulation.
 Under the Memorandum of Understanding, the PRA will lead the Part VII transfer process and be responsible for specific regulatory functions connected with Part VII applications, including the provision of certificates.

 Section 110 of the FSMA allows both the PRA and the FCA to be heard in the proceedings.
 The Memorandum of Understanding confirms that both the PRA and the FCA may provide the court with written representations setting out their views on the proposed scheme, and the PRA may prepare a report regarding the IBT.